-In this section, we mainly provide the results of our model comparison also in terms of forecast performance.
-We first estimate our benchmark model (2) and its competitors for the entire period 2000-2016 and report the coefficient in Table 2.
-We also report the estimated coefficients of our benchmark model (SDPD), expanding the in-sample period of one year at a time through the expanding window, Table 3.
+In this section, we mainly provide the results of our model comparison in terms of forecast performance.
+We first estimate our benchmark model in reduced form in equation (3) and its competitors for the entire period 2000-2016.
+The coefficient estimates are reported in Table 2.
+The spatial lag of X model, which locally incorporates explanatory variables observed on neighbouring cross-sectional units, has been included for comparative purposes among the competitors of the SDPD model.
+We also report the results of extending the sampling period for the SDPD model by one year at a time, see Table 3.